 Torbjorn & Symmetra vs Engineer

 What do these three characters have in common?
-All of them use sentry guns to deal damage; two of them can also build teleporters.
+All of them use sentry guns to deal damage while two of them can build teleporters.
 Because sentry guns stay in place, this lends to these characters taking on defensive and supporting roles rather than the front-line attack.

 To start, let’s take a look at Torbjorn.

-Symmetra is more of a support character compared to both Torbjorn and Engineer, who serve a defensive role, but her Sentry Turret and Photon Projector gun give her enough damage capabilities to hold her own.
-Unlike the other two characters, she has the Photon Shield to protect allies with as a greater incentive to branch out to her team rather than remaining stationary.
+While Symmetra is more of a support-oriented character compared to both Torbjorn and Engineer, who serve a defensive role, her Sentry Turret and Photon Projector gun give her enough damage capabilities to hold her own.
+Unlike the other two characters, however, she has the Photon Shield to protect allies, lending to a greater incentive to branch out to her team rather than remaining stationary.
 The Sentry Turret is, unlike Torbjorn’s Turret, focused on reducing speed rather than dealing high damage.

 Engineer’s role in Team Fortress 2 is a bit of a mix between Torbjorn and Symmetra’s roles in Overwatch, along with his own quirks.
 Engineer’s default Sentry Gun is a lot like Torbjorn’s and his wrench can be used for both upgrades and defence like the hammer.
 With the Gunslinger equipped, he quickly builds a Mini-Sentry that shoots faster than a standard Sentry Gun but comes at the cost of lower damage per bullet and less durability.
 Engineer can also build a teleporter to help transport allies to the front line much faster and can build a Dispenser to provide ammunition, scrap metal, and health for himself and his team.
 Unlike Torbjorn and Symmetra, Engineer tends to stick to his Sentry-guarded camp spot.